Cotton fiber | Describe different types of cotton fiber

 Egyptian cotton

 A 2016 study found that 83% of 100% of Egyptian ELS-labeled tested garment products were made entirely from other types of cotton.
 However, if you look for the “real” Egyptian ELS yarn, you can enjoy a delicate and soft material on the side of the Supima.
-The most well-known varieties of Egyptian ELS cotton are Giza 45 and Giza 70, which are mostly used to make fine yarns and tear-wrinkle resistance fabrics.
+The most well-known varieties of Egyptian ELS cotton are Giza 45 and Giza 70, which are mostly used to make fine yarns and tear-wrinkle-resistant fabrics.
 Since the average fiber length of the widely used Giza 90 is slightly below 35mm, it is considered a long staple and is certainly not an ELS.

 Upland cotton